oktadev/okta-blog/_source/_posts/2022-04-21-jhipster-k8s-azure.md

 Open a browser and navigate to `http://localhost:8761`.
 You will be redirected to the Okta login screen, after which you will be taken to the registry.

 Make sure everything is green.
 If you have an error, check the logs for the pod that caused the error.
 You can restart a specific deployment by deleting it and re-applying it.
 For example, to restart the store, you can use the commands below from the `k8s` directory.

-I found that I sometimes had to delete and restart the store to get it to work.
+I found that sometimes I had to delete and restart the store to get it to work.
+I think this has to do with resource availability as the cluster boots.

 ```bash
 kubectl delete -f store-k8s/